Modern World History

 - It is solely your responsibility to obtain any work that will be missed due to a planned absence (this includes extracurricular activities).

-Please come to Office hours to make up any missed work, to take missing tests or quizzes or to get help with class projects.
+Please come to PRIDE period to make up any missed work, to take missing tests or quizzes or to get help with class projects.

 You are all on the verge of becoming self-reliant and responsible adults.
 I expect you to act as such.
 Every student has the right to learn and every teacher has the right to teach; disrespectful and/or disruptive behavior will not be tolerated.
 If you make the choice to misbehave, then you choose to have a consequence.